Manx language: Initial consonant mutations

-Like all modern Celtic languages, Manx shows initial consonant mutations, which are processes by which the initial consonant of a word is altered according to its morphological and/or syntactic environment.
+Like all modern Celtic languages, Manx shows initial consonant mutations, processes whereby the initial consonant of a word is altered according to its morphological and/or syntactic environment.
 Manx has two mutations: lenition and eclipsis, found on nouns and verbs in a variety of environments; adjectives can undergo lenition but not eclipsis.
-In the late spoken language of the 20th century the system was breaking down, with speakers frequently failing to use mutation in environments where it was called for, and occasionally using it in environments where it was not called for.
+In the late spoken language of the 20th century the system was breaking down, with speakers often failing to use mutation in environments where it was called for, and occasionally using it in environments where it was not called for.